Issue No: | 1 |

 Specific factors that may heighten a girl’s or woman’s risk of being affected by FGM

-There are a number of factors in addition to a girl’s or woman’s community that could increase the risk that she will be subjected to FGM:
+There are several factors in addition to a girl’s or woman’s community that could increase the risk that she will be subjected to FGM:

-- The position of the family and the level of integration within UK society – it is believed that communities less integrated into British society are more likely to carry out FGM.
+- The level of integration within UK society – it is believed that communities less integrated into British society are more likely to carry out FGM.

-- Any girl born to a woman who has been subjected to FGM must be considered to be at risk, as must other female children in the extended family.
+- Any girl born to a woman who has been subjected to FGM must be considered at risk, as well as other female children in the extended family.

-- Any girl who has a sister who has already undergone FGM must be considered to be at risk, as must other female children in the extended family.
+- Any girl who has a sister who has already undergone FGM must be considered at risk, as must other female children in the extended family.

-- Any girl withdrawn from Personal, Social and Health Education or Personal and Social Education may be at risk as a result of her parents wishing to keep her uninformed about her body and rights
+- Any girl withdrawn from personal, social and health education may be at risk because of her parents wishing to keep her uninformed about her body and rights.

 Indications that FGM may be about to take place soon

 The age at which girls undergo FGM varies enormously according to the community.
-The procedure may be carried out when the girl is new born, during childhood or adolescence, at marriage or during the first pregnancy.
-However, the majority of cases of FGM are thought to take place between the ages of 5 and 8 and therefore girls within that age bracket are at a higher risk.
+The procedure may be carried out when the girl is newborn, during childhood or adolescence, at marriage or during the first pregnancy.
+However, many cases of FGM are thought to take place between the ages of 5 and 8 and therefore girls within that age bracket are at a higher risk.

 There can also be clearer signs when FGM is imminent: